Chester County Hospital Can Help You Schedule Your Mammogram.

-The diagnosis of breast cancer, or even the thought of it, can be a stressful time in the life of a woman (or man) and their family.
+The diagnosis of breast cancer, or even the thought of it, can be a very stressful time in the life of a woman and her family.
 That is why we have designed a seamless program to provide support from the point an abnormal reading is performed through diagnosis, treatment and recovery if cancer is discovered.

 If you have a family history of breast cancer, you may be eligible to participate in the Cancer Risk Evaluation Program (CREP).
 Participants in this program (provided in collaboration with the University of Pennsylvania) receive individualized counseling and evaluation of their personal and family risk from a Genetic Counselor.
 The role of genetics in breast and ovarian cancer will be discussed and the options for genetic testing considered.
 This program is specifically designed for women who want information about their personal risk for breast and ovarian cancer.